 The hydrant drew a graph (hydrograph) of the amount of water that it discharged at different times.
 When it rained it had to include this water too.

-It's a graph that combines the plotting of water flow rate of a river and the rate of rainfall over time.
+It's a graph that combines the plotting of the water flow rate of a river and the rate of rainfall over time.

-Graph of water flow rate (Discharge of a river)
+Graph of water flow rate (discharge of a river):

-Note: the cubic metres of water per second (also known as "cumecs") is calculated by multiplying the cross sectional area of the river by the average velocity of the river.
+Note: the cubic metres of water per second (also known as "cumecs") is calculated by multiplying the cross-sectional area of the river by the average velocity of the river.
 See Discharge.

 Below is the graph of the amount of rainfall during and around this period of time:

 Graph of rainfall in the area around the river measured in mm per hour.

 Note: The way this information is collected can be seen in Precipitation.